CHATTG1/PredictiveModeling/index.md

 ## Using Machine Learning with Data Science Experience

 {{site.data.keyword.pm_full}} is integrated with IBM Data Science Experience.
-You can use Machine Learning API client libraries in Data Science Experience notebooks; you must have a Machine Learning instance to use Model Builder and Flow Editor.
+You can use {{site.data.keyword.pm_short}} API client libraries in Data Science Experience notebooks; you must have a Machine Learning instance to use Model Builder and Flow Editor.

 ## Using Machine Learning with SPSS Modeler

 {{site.data.keyword.pm_full}} is integrated with IBM® SPSS® Modeler.
-You can use the Machine Learning API to leverage advanced mathematical algorithms.
+You can use the {{site.data.keyword.pm_short}} API to leverage advanced mathematical algorithms.

 ## Using Machine Learning with your environment

 {{site.data.keyword.pm_full}} can be used as a hybrid solution linking your local environment with cloud.
-You can use the Machine Learning API to publish your models, deploy, and score.
+You can use the {{site.data.keyword.pm_short}} API to publish your models, deploy, and score.
 For more information, see [DSX: Hybrid Mode](https://medium.com/ibm-data-science-experience/dsx-hybrid-mode-91b580450c5b).

 ## About